zyinghua/zyinghua/README.md

 - 👋 Hi, Welcome!
-- 🌱 I'm interested in deep learning stuff!
+- 🌱 I like deep learning stuff!

 <!---
 zyinghua/zyinghua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.